babelforce/rtvbp-go/README.md

 **General**

-- ping: include previous rtt in next ping message
+- [x] ping: include previous rtt in next ping message

+**Reliability / Failure Handling**

+- If ping requests are not answered consider connection to be dead? -> terminate session, reconnect ?
+- Session Re-establishment (due to websocket connection loss, or unanswered ping requests)

 **Transport**